 This is a regular telephone socket (normally an extension socket).
 It's possible that all of the sockets in your property may look like this, meaning that you can't tell which is the main socket.
 In this case, just plug your router (if on ADSL or VDSL) into the socket of your choosing.

-Alternatively - if you prefer, we can arrange a free installation of an NTE 5a socket if you speak to us on Live Chat, or call our Customer Services team on 01482 602555.
+Alternatively - if you prefer, we can arrange a free installation of an NTE 5a socket if you visit our contact us page.

 Blank NTE 5b Socket